A Response to J.D. Hall

 - The statement must be “injurious.”
 Since the whole point of defamation law is to take care of injuries to reputation, those suing for defamation must show how their reputations were hurt by the false statement — for example, the person lost work; was shunned by neighbors, friends, or family members; or was harassed by the press.
 Someone who already had a terrible reputation most likely won’t collect much in a defamation suit.

 That’s exactly what happened.
 Some of us have lost work.
 We have lost friends.
 We have lost family members.
 Children of broken homes are put in danger when people Google Abolish Human Abortion and “cult” comes up in a lot of results.
-The legal authorities are more inclined to give greater access to children of Abolitionist women to ex-husbands.
+The legal authorities are more inclined to give greater access to children of Abolitionist women to ex-husbands, We can help visit international tax attorney miami.
 Husbands and wives are currently being pulled further away from each other because of the words you have stated.
 We were harassed by writers of discernment blogs like the one I’m responding to.
 I have worked for months to convince my church family that I am not in any spiritual danger by being in an Abolitionist Society.

 - Finally, to qualify as a defamatory statement, the offending statement must be “unprivileged.”
 Under some circumstances, you cannot sue someone for defamation even if they make a statement that can be proved false.
 For example, witnesses who testify falsely in court or at a deposition can’t be sued.
 (Although witnesses who testify to something they know is false could theoretically be prosecuted for perjury.)
 Lawmakers have decided that in these and other situations, which are considered “privileged,” free speech is so important that the speakers should not be constrained by worries that they will be sued for defamation.
 Lawmakers themsleves also enjoy this privilege: They aren’t liable for statements made in the legislative chamber or in official materials, even if they say or write things that would otherwise be defamatory. (source).